Lymphoedema and cancer

 Blocked, removed or damaged lymph drainage channels or lymph nodes cause a build up of lymph fluid.
 This is the swelling called lymphoedema.

-One of the first symptoms you might notice is swelling in part of the body.
-Your clothes, shoes, or jewellery may become tighter.
+The main symptom you might notice is swelling in part of the body.
+This may come and go.
+Your clothes, shoes, watch or jewellery may become tighter.
+Or you might have marks or dents where clothes dig into the skin.

 There are other reasons why people develop swelling.
 But if you notice any swelling that doesn’t go away, contact your doctor.